Sustainability Policy

 Outcome of Anchor Programmes participation and grievance monitoring also contribute to Independent Verification against suppliers’ traceability level, especially on their NDPE compliance.
 Suppliers’ non-compliance require them to undergo Transformation initiative.

-Successful positive changes from transformation initiative will be substantiated internally through technology-enabled services such as satellite Monitoring by our GIS specialist using Global Forest Watch (GFW) Pro, Global Land Analysis Discovery (GLAD) system, and independently monitored by Earthqualiser.
+Successful positive changes from transformation initiative will be substantiated internally through technology-enabled services such as satellite Monitoring by our GIS specialist using Global Forest Watch (GFW) Pro, Global Land Analysis Discovery (GLAD) system, and independently monitored by Earthqualizer.
 Adoption of A-SIMPLE Framework help suppliers demonstrate fulfilment of supply chain transparency and ultimately results in a reduction of supply chain risk and contribution to positive impacts in social and environment.

 The Disclosure of aspects of supply chain sustainability drive accurate Reporting (Global Reporting Initiative, in accordance) and leads to more ambitious sustainable actions – socially and environmentally.